Fortune & Glory

 ***This Review Contains Spoilers***

-But how do I defend Willie Scott?!
+Those who call Willie annoying; well let’s agree to disagree.
 I’ve never found the character of Willie to be annoying and I believe one of the reasons for this is that she is punished for her selfish actions throughout the film.
-Her character is supposed to be unlikable and the movie is fully aware of this by making her receive comeuppance.
+Her character is supposed to be unlikeable and the movie is fully aware of this by making her receive comeuppance.
 Willie holds some similarities with Marilyn Monroe in Gentlemen Prefer Blondes with her preoccupation with diamonds and her intention to get rich by marrying a particular wealthy gentleman, only to find out they’re a child.
 Just like Monroe, Capshaw displays a wide range of facial expressions and excels in her comedic timing.
-During the movie her character matures, she shows concern for Indy and Short Round during the later portion of the film and even punches bad guys during the mine cart chase, a far cry from her earlier self.
+During the movie Willie matures, she shows concern for Indy and Short Round during the later portion of the film and even punches bad guys during the mine cart chase, a far cry from her earlier self.
 I love this trio of characters, so yeah, what are you going to do about it?!

-But let’s get into the real serious stuff, the film’s portrayal of Hinduism.
+But let’s get into the real serious stuff – the film’s portrayal of Hinduism.
 I don’t claim to be an expert on Hinduism but I’ll attempt to the best of my ability to defend this most controversial aspect of the film.
-The villains of Temple of Doom, The Thuggee, were a cult who resided in Indiana over several hundred who would strangle travelers and steal their belongings (hence the origin of the term ‘thug’).
+The villains of Temple of Doom, The Thuggee, were a cult who resided in India over several hundred years who would strangle travelers and steal their belongings (hence the origin of the term ‘thug’).
 The Thuggee were followers of the Hindu Goddess Kali, however, in Hinduism, Kali is not an evil entity, but rather the goddess of time, change and energy.
 As what The Thuggee believes is not what Kahali stands for, it makes the villains more interesting as they religious extremists, desecrating a faith for their own selfish gain, such as The Westro Baptist Church to Christianity or Isis to Islam.
 I believe the filmmakers are aware of this, as evident in the scene towards the end of the film on the dangling rope bridge, Just before Indy sends Mola Ram to his death, he utters “You betrayed Kali!”.Raiders and Last Crusade show that the God of Christianity exists in the Indiana Jones universe.
 Does the spiritual power to the Shankara Stones lend legitimacy to Hinduism then?

-I consider Temple of Doom to be no less worthy a film than Raiders or Last Crusade.
+I consider Temple of Doom to be no less worthy of a film than Raiders or Last Crusade.
 Like how Temple of Doom dared to be different and the black sheep of the series, I dare not to bow to the will of popular opinion.
 What are you going to do about it!?
 For you see my opinion is always correct, except for the times when I am wrong, which is never.